Greater London Council leadership of Ken Livingstone: GLEB and nuclear disarmament

 Livingstone and Mike Cooley founded the Greater London Enterprise Board (GLEB) to create employment by investing in the industrial regeneration of London, with the funds provided by the council, its workers' pension fund and the financial markets.
 Livingstone and Cooley later claimed that GLC bureaucrats obstructed much of what GLEB tried to achieve.
 Other policies implemented by the Labour Left also foundered.
 Attempts to prevent the sale-off of GLC council housing largely failed, in part due to the strong opposition from the Conservative government.
 ILEA attempted to carry through with its promise to cut the price of school meals in the capital from 35p to 25p, but was forced to abandon its plans following legal advice that the councillors could be made to pay the surcharge and disqualified from public office.

 The Livingstone administration took a strong stance on the issue of nuclear disarmament, proclaiming London a "nuclear-free zone".
-On 20 May 1981, the GLC halted its annual spending of £1 million on nuclear war defence plans, with Livingstone's deputy, Illtyd Hamilton, proclaiming that "we are challenging... the absurd cosmetic approach to Armaggedon."
+On 20 May 1981, the GLC halted its annual spending of £1 million on nuclear war defence plans, with Livingstone's deputy, Illtyd Harrington, proclaiming that "we are challenging... the absurd cosmetic approach to Armaggedon."
 They published the names of the 3000 politicians and administrators who had been earmarked for survival in underground bunkers in the event of a nuclear strike on London.
 Thatcher's government remained highly critical of these moves, putting out a propaganda campaign explaining their argument for the necessity of Britain's nuclear deterrent to counter the Soviet Union.